vldmrvlsk/vldmrvlsk/README.md

 ## Hello, I'm vldmrvlsk

-### I'm a a novice programmer who likes to learn something new and useful
+### I'm a novice programmer who likes to learn something new and useful

 I like
 - :blue_book: books